mre/endler.dev/content/2026/github-was-never-about-the-source-code/index.md

 > where you can find someone will fade**.
 > And that is a very real loss for all of us.

 That resonates sooo much with me.
 GitHub has never been about the source code.
-It's where I'd hang out with friends, see what they've built, and discover all the cool projects they star.
-It's the last "Facebook" I still visit.
+It's where I hang out with friends, see what they've built, and discover all the cool projects they star.
+It's the only "Facebook" I still visit.
 There is no other place like it anymore.

 GitHub is on its way out, and the community around it is starting to crumble.
-My feed is basically the same two people starring repos and being really "active."
+My feed basically consists of the same two people starring repos and being really "active."
 The rest is just noise.
 (I wish I could show you a screenshot, but, well, GitHub is down.)

 "AI" has only accelerated this trend.